 Accident claims against government agencies or employees are complicated

-- an accident caused by poor road or bridge maintenance, e.g. hitting a pothole at speed, or part of a bridge collapsing;
+- Poor road or bridge maintenance, e.g. hitting a pothole at speed, or part of a bridge collapsing.

-- an accident caused by poor road design, such as a roundabout or intersection with confusing or contradictory signage;
+- Poor road design, such as a roundabout or intersection with confusing or contradictory signage.

-- an accident caused by a collision with a vehicle owned by a government entity and driven by one of their employees.
+- Collision with a vehicle owned by a government entity and driven by one of their employees.

 The Mississippi Tort Claims Act

-Generally, claims made against any government entity, even when liability has been identified and proof is available, is complicated by something called ‘sovereign immunity.’
+Generally, claims made against any government entity, even when liability has been identified and the proof is available, are complicated by something called ‘sovereign immunity.’
 This supposedly excludes most government entities across the U.S. from being sued through the civil courts.
-However, practically, city and state administrations can be sued, but the process is both more long winded than suing a private party and must be initiated within a much shorter time frame.
+However, practically, city and state administrations can be sued, but the process is more long-winded than suing a private party and must be initiated within a much shorter time frame.
 In Mississippi, the state’s Mississippi Tort Claim Act (MTCA) specifies when sovereign immunity cannot be used to exclude a tort claim.